Morocco Jewish History Tours

 All our group tours can be customized for private travel.

 The first Jews migrated to Morocco after the destruction of the First Temple in Jerusalem and settled among the Berbers of Morocco.
-Later in time, the settled Jewish community in Morocco was later met by a second wave of migration from the Iberian peninsula in the period immediately preceding and following the 1492 Alhambra Decree, when the Jews were expelled from Spain and Portugal.
-This second immigration of Moorish Jews wave deeply modified Moroccan Jewry, who largely embraced the Andalusian Sephardic liturgy, making the Moroccan Jews switch to a mostly Sephardic identity.
+Later, the established Jewish community in Morocco was met by a second wave of migration from the Iberian Peninsula, occurring in the period immediately preceding and following the 1492 Alhambra Decree, when Jews were expelled from Spain and Portugal.
+This second wave of immigration from the Moorish Jewish community profoundly modified Moroccan Jewry, which essentially adopted the Andalusian Sephardic liturgy, leading to a shift in Moroccan Jewish identity towards a predominantly Sephardic one.
 At its peak in the 1940s, Morocco's Jewish population exceeded 450,000.
-Today, there is a vibrant Jewish community in Morocco which counts approximately 2,500-3,500 Jews, while in Israel, Moroccan Jews constitute the second-largest Jewish community (approximately 1 million), after the Russian Jews, and where they constitute the third largest Moroccan diaspora after France and Spain.
+Today, there is a vibrant Jewish community in Morocco, which counts approximately 2,500-3,500 Jews, while in Israel, Moroccan Jews constitute the second-largest Jewish community (approximately 1 million), after the Russian Jews, and where they constitute the third-largest Moroccan diaspora after France and Spain.
 Moroccan Jews and their descendants can now be found primarily in Israel, France, Canada, Spain, the United States, and Venezuela.
 Welcome to the best Morocco tours.
-This tour is a great introduction to the diverse landscapes that Morocco has to offer through walking, hiking, camping over the dunes in the Sahara Desert, as well as stays in deluxe hotels and riads Morocco has to offer.
-It is indeed a Hilula in the footsteps of a trail of Moroccan history of over 3000 years featured in this tour to Morocco and other trips.
-Learn about Judaism and the Berber then Sephardic practices in Morocco, at the mean time, pay homage to Jewish saints and eminent Rabbis who marked history and the Moroccan intellect as a whole.
-This Morocco trip features remnants of a Jewish Berber Heritage that existed since the dawn of time are still standing to witness the making of Moroccan society in rural areas as well as urban metropolises all throughout Morocco.
-Enjoy this wonderfully hand-picked Morocco historic and cultural tour traveling back in time to trace the rich history of Moroccan Jews.
+This tour is a great introduction to the diverse landscapes that Morocco has to offer, featuring walking, hiking, and camping over the dunes in the Sahara Desert, as well as stays in deluxe hotels and riads.
+It is indeed a Hilula in the footsteps of a trail of Moroccan history spanning over 3,000 years, featured in this tour to Morocco and other trips.
+Learn about Judaism and the Berber, as well as Sephardic practices in Morocco, while paying homage to Jewish saints and eminent Rabbis who have marked history and the Moroccan intellect as a whole.
+This Morocco trip features remnants of a Jewish Berber Heritage that has existed since the dawn of time, which are still standing to witness the making of Moroccan society in both rural areas and urban metropolises throughout Morocco.
+Enjoy this wonderfully hand-picked Morocco historic and cultural tour, traveling back in time to trace the rich history of Moroccan Jews.
 We are proud of them as Moroccans more than any Moroccan and will always be Moroccan Nationalists wherever they are.
-Their Jewry and Moroccanery run in their blood.
-You will start your Morocco Jewish Heritage tour in Casablanca traveling to Rabat, across the great farming plains.
-From there, you will travel through the pastured hills to Fez.
-From Fez, start climbing towards the peaks of the evergreen middle Atlas Mountains covered with the unique red cedar forest home to lots of Berber tribes.
+Their Jewishness and Moroccan heritage run in their blood.
+You will start your Morocco Jewish Heritage tour in Casablanca, traveling to Rabat, passing through the vast farming plains.
+From there, you will travel through the pastoral hills to Fez.
+From Fez, start climbing towards the peaks of the evergreen Middle Atlas Mountains, covered with a unique red cedar forest, home to many Berber tribes.
 The landscape and architecture are so un-Moroccan that you might feel almost in the Alps of Switzerland.
 Welcome to Morocco Jewish Heritage tours and retreats.

 DAY TO DAY ITINERARY